EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

 Field Calculator
 ----------------

-You probably already know the QGIS field calculator and how you can use it to calculate vector layer attribute values.

-We can use it to modify our spectral profiles as well, for example to enhance an normal vector layer with a field that stores spectral profiles.
+You might already know the QGIS field calculator and have used it to calculate values of vector layer attributes.
+We can use it to extract or modify spectral profiles as well:

 * Open the :file:`enmap_potsdam` raster layer and the :file:`landcover_potsdam_point` layer in a new map window.
 * Click on the :file:`landcover_potsdam_point` with the right mouse button and select **Open Spectral Library Viewer**.
 A new spectral library window opens.